 11:500 wakil cannot designate another as wakil, except in one place, if he makes another man wakil to buy something but first wakil is there in attendance for the transaction, by istiḥsān ok

+11:523 and witnessing of a business parter for another, even if not mufaawada, about something in their trade is not accepted, for possibility of collusion and immorality.
+And testimony of laborer in a man’s business for that man is not ok, even if he’s upright.
+We take the thiqa here by istiḥsān, due to a report from Shurayh, and because of the condition we see people in today.
+Footnote quotes shurayh’s saying here.

 11:541 if a man has a house, then two men each claim house had been given to them as a rahn separately, then by qiyas it wouldn’t be rahn for either of them, and we take the qiyas, and by istiḥsān each of them gets half the house as rahn for half of their debt

 11:550 qadi writing to amir within same city, brought by someone trustworthy, then amir signs it, thats good by istiḥsān, if it’s a diff city its not good.